GeekHunter-Brasil/hello-world/career/expectations/software-development-analyst/README.md

 # 🧑‍💻  Software Development Analyst

-A software development analyst has one purpose at GeekHunter: bring value to both Geekers and users by applying their solving problems skills (mostly) through technology.
+A software development analyst has one purpose at GeekHunter: create value to both Geekers and users by applying their solving problems skills (mostly) through technology.

 Thus, a software development analyst is usually assigned into a product squad (with a well defined purpose) and is responsible for the value delivery of our product.